PoisonousTater/MCP-snippets/ChromaColor/README.md

 # NOT-MY-CODE

-22thisos gabmerboy4lifes code just made it a rep so its easy for me to copy paste eeeeeee
+this is gabmerboy4lifes code just made it a rep so its easy for me to copy paste eeeeeee